jeyanandhini/phase-1-Anjura/Chapter1pt2.md

 Arithematic operations can be performed on *int, float, char*

-# Integer and Float Conversions
+# ⭐Integer and Float Conversions

 An arithmetic operation between an integer and integer always yields an integer result.